JoeyJoHa/OLMv1/README.md

 ## Overview

 The Operator Lifecycle Manager V1 (OLMv1) is a declarative, pull-based system designed for managing Kubernetes operators with a focus on simplicity and security.
-This document provides a comprehensive guide to understanding OLMv1's architecture, deployment flow, and practical usage.
+This repository provides a comprehensive guide to understanding OLMv1's architecture, deployment flow, and practical usage. for more information visit the official documentation [openshift/operator-framework-operator-controller](https://github.com/openshift/operator-framework-operator-controller)

 ## Architecture